hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-spark-on-mapr-sandbox.md

 **Running Your Application**

-First find the version of Spark on the sandbox with `ls /opt/mapr/spark/` Then you can use the spark commands in the /opt/mapr/spark/spark-version/bin directory.
+First, find the version of Spark on the sandbox with `ls /opt/mapr/spark/`, Then you can use the spark commands in the /opt/mapr/spark/spark-version/bin directory.

 You use the `bin/spark-submit` script to launch your application.
 This script takes care of setting up the classpath with Spark and its dependencies.
 Here is the spark-submit format: